Serdar-Gazakbayev/100points/terms-of-service.md

-Terms of Service for Internal TikTok Data Analysis Tool Last Updated: September 24, 2025
+Terms of Service for 100points

-1. Purpose of this Document

-This document outlines the purpose and principles of operation for an internal, non-commercial analytical tool ("the Tool").
-This is not a public-facing application and is intended for internal analysis only.
-There are no public end-users accepting these terms.
+Last Updated: December 15, 2025

+1. Introduction
+Welcome to 100points.
+By accessing or using the 100points application ("the App," "we," or "our"), you agree to be bound by these Terms of Service.
+If you do not agree to these terms, please do not use the App.

 2. Description of Service

-The Tool utilizes the official TikTok API for the sole purpose of extracting statistical data for performance review.
-The service includes:
+100points is an analytical tool designed to utilize the official TikTok API for the purpose of extracting statistical data for performance review.
+The service provided by 100points includes:

-Fetching public account metrics such as follower and view counts.
+Fetching public account metrics such as follower counts, view counts, and engagement statistics.

-Displaying this data within a private, internal dashboard.
+Displaying this data within an internal analytical dashboard.

-The Tool does not upload, modify, schedule, or automate any video content.
+100points does not upload, modify, schedule, or automate any video content on behalf of the user.

-3. Developer Responsibilities
+3. User Responsibilities

-The developer and operator of this Tool agree to:
+By using 100points, you agree to:

 Strictly comply with TikTok's Terms of Service, Community Guidelines, and Developer Policies.

-Use the Tool only for its intended analytical purpose.
+Use 100points only for its intended analytical purpose.

 Not use the service for any illegal or unauthorized purpose.

-Respect all applicable laws in their jurisdiction.
+Respect all applicable laws in your jurisdiction regarding data privacy and online conduct.

 4. Data Handling and Privacy
 4.1.
-The handling of any accessed data is governed by our Privacy Policy.
+The handling of any data accessed by 100points is governed by our Privacy Policy.
 4.2.
-The Tool is designed to collect only the minimum necessary statistical data required for its analytical function.
+100points is designed to collect only the minimum necessary statistical data required for its analytical function.
 4.3.
-All collected data is for internal review only and is never sold to or shared with third parties.
+All collected data is used for analytical review and is never sold to or shared with third parties.

 5. Compliance with Platform Policies

-The use of this Tool and the data it processes is governed entirely by the TikTok API Terms of Service.
-This document serves as a declaration of intent to operate fully within those rules.
+The use of 100points and the data it processes is governed entirely by the TikTok API Terms of Service.
+We reserve the right to modify or terminate the service at any time to ensure continued compliance with TikTok's policies.

+6. Termination
+We may terminate or suspend access to 100points immediately, without prior notice or liability, for any reason whatsoever, including without limitation if you breach the Terms.

+7. Changes to Terms
+We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
+The most current version of the Terms of Service for 100points will always be posted at this URL.

+8. Contact Us
+If you have any questions about these Terms, please contact us at: Email: gazakbaev_s@100points.ru